10 Tiny Organizing Tasks You Can Do in 10 Minutes or Less

-There's something to be said for tackling your kitchen top to bottom, taking everything out, throwing a bunch of stuff away, and putting it all back in its proper place.
-But let's be honest — sometimes you just don't have the time, energy, or inclination to KonMari your kitchen.
-Like when it's a million degrees out and even thought the AC is running full blast, you're still likely to break out in a sweat if you so much as think about moving, let alone giving your pantry a complete overhaul.
+There’s something to be said for tackling your kitchen top to bottom, taking everything out, throwing a bunch of stuff away, and putting it all back in its proper place.
+But let’s be honest — sometimes you just don’t have the time, energy, or inclination to give your kitchen a total organizational overhaul.

 1. Assess your spices.